 ComputerWorld published the article What Does SAP’s Next Generation ERP Mean for Customers?
 On July 28, 2017.

-This article my ComputerWorld is a series of falsehoods that are controlled by SAP.
-In this article, we will review how ComputerWorld’s parent company seems to work in providing information to the IT space.
+This article, my ComputerWorld, is a series of falsehoods that are controlled by SAP.
+This article will review how ComputerWorld’s parent company seems to work in providing information to the IT space.

 Who Writes ComputerWorld’s SAP Articles

 It is most accurate to say that the article is written by SAP and dictated to ComputerWorld.
 Let me give an example.

 If SAP were to provide me with information, and I was to publish it without checking anything and adding something like…

 With me wrapping up a conclusion based upon the quotations and questioning nothing….then who wrote the article?